-The near-field surroundings (defined as an area within 200 metres (m) of the subject site) include a dense mix of low- and mid-rise buildings in all directions.
-The far-field surroundings (defined as an area beyond the near-field but within a 2-kilometre (km) radius of the subject site) are characterized by a mix of mostly low-, mid-, and high-rise buildings from the south clockwise to southwest, and mostly low- and mid-rise buildings for the remaining compass directions.
-The Ottawa River also runs nominally north-to-south with the shortest distance measured at approximately 950 m from the subject site.
+The near-field surroundings (defined as an area within 200 m of the subject site) include low-rise commercial massing from the north-northwest clockwise to the south-southeast, and a mix of green space, the O-Train railway, and the transitway for the remaining compass directions.
+The far-field surroundings (defined as an area beyond the near-field but within a 2-kilometre (km) radius of the subject site) are characterized by mostly green space from the southeast clockwise to the south-southwest and by a mix of low-rise buildings and green space for the remaining compass directions.
+Notably, the Sawmill Creek Reservoir is located approximately 300 m to the northwest.